 It's hard to stay upbeat and positive when you’re applying to jobs for months and offers don’t come in, all while your finances are suffering due to lack of income.
 Under these conditions, it is easy to become self-critical, get discouraged, and lose your confidence.
-If you stay here, you’ll lose hope quickly and head towards poor mental/emotional health.
+If you get stuck thinking pessimistically about your situation, you’ll lose hope quickly and head towards poor mental/emotional health.
 Avoiding this pitfall requires a shift in mindset.

-Here are six tips that will help you keep your mental game strong while persevering through these choppy waters.
+Here are six tips that will help you keep your mental game strong while persevering through these choppy, job seeking waters.

 1. Organize a Daily Job Search Routine

 Organizing yourself by creating a base routine for each day of the work week and on weekends will go a long way to keep you sane during this challenging time.
 Place your schedule on a daily calendar and check off each responsibility as you complete it.
-It is quite likely that in the first few weeks of your job search you will need to be more aggressive in the amount of time you put into your job search routine.
-This makes sense since you will have more research to do initially, more job postings to review, and more applications to submit.
+It is quite likely that during the first few weeks of your job search you will need to be more aggressive in the amount of time you put into your job search routine.
+This makes sense since you will be starting off from the beginning.
+You will have more research to do initially (on companies and people in your network), more job postings to review, and more applications to submit.
 At about the third week, you should balance out with more regularity in your routine and less time commitment.
-Below are some guidelines and tasks that you should consider incorporating in your daily routine while job searching:
+Below are some guidelines and tasks you should totally consider incorporating in your daily routine while job searching:

 - Start your day as if you're going to work.
-Get dressed, have a morning routine (breakfast, exercise, etc), and set aside a dedicated area to focus on your "work" (aka job searching).
-Create a mini home office with the resources you got to set the stage for productivity.
+Get dressed, have a morning routine (breakfast, exercise, etc), and set aside a dedicated area to focus on your "work" (i.e. job searching).
+Create a mini home office, with the resources you got on hand, to set the stage for productivity.
 Make sure you schedule in breaks.

 - Review your applications that you've submitted already and check for updates.
 Also, search and review any new job postings from online search engines and job boards.

 - Continue to research companies you want to work for and as you find companies you like, track down their career pages.
-If you find a job you want to get, then put in plan the next stage.
-Learn as much as you can and then create a strategy to track down contact information of a recruiter or a hiring manager that is of interest to you.
+Prioritize high-interest or high-potential jobs for the next stages.
+For jobs you really want to get, try to learn as much as you can about the company and position and then create a strategy to track down contact information of a recruiter or a hiring manager of that open position.
 Introduce yourself and what you can bring to the company.